Home Exercise While Social Distancing: Great Ways to Stay Active

 - Taking a few laps around the home or the apartment every hour or so – including stairs

-- Exercises like push ups, sit ups, squats and lunges
+- Exercises like push-ups, sit-ups, squats, and lunges

 Keeping active – even in small ways – is important for people at all times.
 This is especially true when they have few other options for exercise.

 With the weather changing, most people would be looking forward to programs like summer camps, vacations, outdoor activities with friends and family.
-Warm weather also means the ability to participate in races, swimming and other forms of exercise.
+Warm weather also means the ability to participate in races, swimming, and other forms of exercise.
 But the COVID-19 pandemic has changed many aspects of life for millions of people.

-At home exercise may require some equipment
+At home, exercise may require some equipment

 Guided classes and fitness routines led by healthcare professionals and experienced trainers aren’t the only options available.

 Yoga: The art of yoga is meant to help people relax and learn their bodies, but some people are intimidated by it.
 This doesn’t (and shouldn’t) be the case.
 There are yoga exercises that are ideal for people of all experience levels.
 Meant to calm the mind and strengthen the body, these exercises can be learned from instructors virtually and then practiced independently.
 A yoga mat is necessary to ensure safety and comfort.
 Aside from that, you won’t need anything else to complete this type of exercise.
 Yoga is used as one of many core exercises.
 Your core one of the most important muscle groups within the body.

-Jump rope: This activity is one that requires some open space, a solid pair of shoes and a jump rope.
+Jump rope: This activity is one that requires some open space, a solid pair of shoes, and a jump rope.
 While many consider this an activity for children, it’s one that is fun, involving, and can get your heart pumping in a very short amount of time.
 A jump rope can be used indoors or outdoors.
-This makes it the ideal choice for a high intensity at home workout, no matter where you are.
+This makes it the ideal choice for a high intensity at-home workout, no matter where you are.
 Another option?
 Turn it into a game and make it fun for children.

 Lifting weights: Not everyone has a set of weights in their home, but those that have completed physical therapy programs with experienced therapists can attest to the importance of building strength over time.
 Even light (between 2 – 10 pounds) weights or cans of food/milk jugs filled with water as substitutes, can make a difference for people.
 It’s easy to hide small weight sets, even in apartments.

 Resistance training: One of the simplest (and cheapest) additions to home exercise routines is resistance bands.
-These are available in different sizes, lengths and types.
+These are available in different sizes, lengths, and types.
 Some are used alone, others can be attached to hooks or blocks.
-These are used against doors, walls or floors.
-This workout promotes not only strength training, but also tones the entire body.
+These are used against doors, walls, or floors.
+This workout promotes not only strength training but also tones the entire body.

 Virtual competitions: Make working out fun and competitive at the same time.
 Get a group of friends together online and schedule a weekly athletic challenge.
 Ideas include:

-- a wall sit hold challenge
+- A wall sit hold challenge

-- a push up challenge
+- Having a push-up challenge